jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 <img src="https://i.imgur.com/CNj3GrR.png" width=500>

-**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to Lambda once we get to working with DynamoDB.
+**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to Lambda once we need it to connect with DynamoDB.